Skip To Content

 Training

-Teach employees how to do their jobs safely, understand heat stress risk factors such as age and weight, recognize and respond to heat stress.
+Teach employees how to do their jobs safely, understand heat stress risk factors, and recognize and respond to heat stress.
 Have supervisors start the workday with a quick “tailgate meeting” to remind employees about safety procedures.

 Pro tip: Assign employees to work in pairs and monitor each other for heat stress.
 That's especially important for employees who work in remote areas.